LinoBigatti/APIagb/README.md

 ### Building the library.

-First, go to the directorie where you downloaded the library:
+First, go to the directory where you downloaded the library:

 ```bash
 cd /path/to/lib/